matalina/tag-tally-docs/guides/character.md

 Each Tier must be bought before purchasing the next.
 If you have a tag at level 1 and you want it to be level 4 you need to purchase 2, 3 and 4 for a total of 12 points.

 Use this method **ONLY** at character creation!
 Skills are earned and upgraded during game play by finishing quests and character arc as rewards.

+Any unused points at character creation are lost.

 ## Character Arcs